Last updated

 No matter where you bought your device, contact the wireless carrier (Rogers, Bell, Telus, etc.) to unlock your phone.
 Your carrier is the company you pay monthly for your cell phone service.

-Google phones (Nexus and Pixel) are factory unlocked.
+Phones such as Samsung's Galaxy S series or Google Pixels come factory unlocked.
 You can take them to any carrier that supports the technology.
+Similarly, Apple's iPhones are usually unlocked straight from the box as well.

-Apple iPhones are usually unlocked if they were bought outright, but some phones sold before 2018 are locked to a carrier if they were bought on a two or three-year contract.
+Some phones sold before 2018 are locked to a carrier if they were bought on a two or three-year contract.
+At this point, it’s pretty unlikely you’ll stumble across a locked phone.

 Best unlocked phones on Amazon right now